philrz/super/docs/language/pipeline-model.md

 ```
 count() by id
 ```
-Likewise, a very common lean-forward use pattern is "searching" so by default, expressions are interpreted as keyword searches, e.g.,
+Likewise, a very common lean-forward use pattern is "searching", so with the use of leading `?` shorthand, expressions are interpreted as keyword searches, e.g.,
 ```
 search foo bar or x > 100
 ```
 is abbreviated
 ```
-foo bar or x > 100
+? foo bar or x > 100
 ```
 Furthermore, if an operator-free expression is not valid syntax for a search expression but is a valid [expression](expressions.md),